peterthehammer1/FongoAI/FONGO_PROMPT_VOICE_ONLY.md

 ## SMS LINK OPTION
 If caller wants to be texted a link for online access:
 1. Ask for caller's cell phone number (any mobile number is acceptable)
-2. Call send_sms_link function with the phone number
+2. **CRITICAL:** You MUST call the send_sms_link function with the phone number - do not just say you will send it
-3. Tell them: "I've texted you the link.
+3. After calling the function, tell them: "I've texted you the link.
 After you update your credit card online our system will automatically attempt to charge your outstanding balance to your credit card overnight.
 Please wait 24 hours for your outstanding balance to be charged."

+**IMPORTANT:**
-**IMPORTANT:** Accept ANY phone number for SMS - do not validate if it's mobile vs home.
-Just send the SMS to whatever number they provide.
+- Accept ANY phone number for SMS - do not validate if it's mobile vs home
+- You MUST actually call the send_sms_link function - do not just promise to send it
+- The function will handle the SMS sending automatically

 ## CONCLUDING SCRIPT
 After successful card update: